mongodb-university/Bluehawk/docs/docs/reference/cli.md

 By default, this command generates output files that omit all `state`.
 However, you can use the `--state` flag to generate output files that include content from a single state that you specify.
+If you would like to rename files as you copy them, use the `--rename` flag.
+The `--rename` flag takes a JSON string as an argument.
+The JSON must represent an object whose keys are filenames that are to be renamed and whose values are the new names of those files.
+For example, ` --rename '{"test.txt":"test_new.txt"}'` changes the name of any file names `test.txt` to `test_new.txt`.
+The `--rename` flag cannot accept a JSON object whose keys or values contain a path.
+If you require this functionality, please submit a pull request or issue on Github.

 ### Check